Recently, I discovered a little book of prayers during an internet search.

-A lower case ‘f’ for each lower case ‘s’ that comes before the end of a word.
-So the word ‘goodness’ becomes ‘goodnefs’ and ‘distress’ becomes ‘diftrefs’.
+A lower case ‘f’ is substituted for each lower case ‘s’ that comes before the end of a word.
+So, for example, the word ‘goodness’ becomes ‘goodnefs’ and ‘distress’ becomes ‘diftrefs’.
 It takes some getting used to, especially when ‘souls’ looks like ‘fouls’ and ‘sins’ looks like ‘fins’!

-But after a few chuckles, I got over the oddness and was completely hooked.
-So much so that this small volume of set prayers has prompted 21st century me to reevaluate my prayers—not only the way that I pray, but also what I pray.
+Once I got over the oddness, I was completely hooked.
+So much so that this small volume of set prayers has prompted 21st century me to reevaluate my prayers.
+Not only the way I pray, but also what I pray.

 O Lord God Almighty! very great, and very glorious art thou!
 Help us to approach thee, at all times, with solemnity, reverence, and godly fear.
 Thou art the sovereign Lord of all: thou madest all things, and for thy pleasure they are, and were created…We are lost in wonder, when we reflect upon thy greatness and majesty, and still more so when we reflect upon thy goodness and mercy.